jrc-16/learning-knockoutjs/readme.md

-# @TODO: amend information for step 4

 ## [Removing items and showing a total surcharge > Step 4 of 5](http://learn.knockoutjs.com/#/?tutorial=collections)
 > Since you can add items, you should be able to remove them too, right?
 As you'd expect, this is merely a matter of updating the underlying data.

 In this step we
 - Added a click binding to refer to the removeSeat method in the ViewModel
-- Remove the selected reservation from the seats observableArray
+- Removed the selected reservation from the seats observableArray
 - Added a visible binding to display the containing html when totalSurcharge property is greater than 0
 - Iterate through the seats observableArray, add all price properties together and return the total
-- Display the totalSurcharge computed observable (which contains the total price) -
+- Display the totalSurcharge computed observable (which contains the total price)

 ```html
 <!-- // Step 4 -->